-Historically, the timing of addressing and resolving his nine debt delinquencies (SORs ¶¶ 1.a-1.i) are critical to an assessment of an applicant's trustworthiness, reliability, and good judgment in following rules and guidelines necessary for those seeking access to classified information or to holding a sensitive position.
+Historically, the timing of addressing and resolving her eight debt delinquencies (SORs ¶¶ 1.a-1.i) are critical to an assessment of an applicant's trustworthiness, reliability, and good judgment in following rules and guidelines necessary for those seeking access to classified information or to holding a sensitive position.
 See ISCR Case No. 14-06808 at 3 (App.
 Bd.
 Nov.
 23. 2016); ISCR Case No. 14-01894 at 5 (App.
 Bd.
 Aug.
 18, 2015); ISCR Case No. 14-00221 at 2-5 (App.
 Bd.
 June 29, 2016).

-Without any documented evidence of Applicant's resolving his debt delinquencies associated with his reported multiple periods of unemployment with payoffs, payment plans, or demonstrated good cause for why these debts have not been resolved to date, potentially available mitigating conditions are limited.
-Only mitigating condition (MCs) 19(b), "the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances,," is available to Applicant.
-And, this mitigating condition is only partially available to Applicant without more information on the current status of his debts.
+Without any documented evidence of Applicant's resolving her current debt delinquencies or demonstrated good cause for why these debts have not been resolved to date, potentially available mitigating conditions are limited.
+Only mitigating condition (MC) 19(b), "the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances," has limited application.
+Her reported periodic unemployment entitles her to only partial application of MC ¶ 19(b) without more information on the current status of her debts.